Loving myself is one thing. Liking myself… That takes some work.

 My greatest fear was, and is, death.
 Thanks to how deeply and completely i was indoctrinated in my family’s religion, i still wrestle with that fear.
 I got some much-needed relief the day i realised that, if the god i was raised to worship is indeed real (for which i see no evidence), i wouldn’t worship him anyway.
 Still, the vein of acquiescing to religious authority without question, and acceptance of dogma without investigation, runs through me.
 If i were a tapestry and religion a thread, the pattern of my life would be shot through with it.
-If i started pulling out those threads, the fabric would be ruined.
+If i started pulling out those threads, the fabric would fall apart.

 To return to the occasion of me being asked to name my fears.
 We were partnered up and sat on chairs facing each other and were instructed to name everything we were afraid of, stream-of-consciousness style, with no editing.
-Well, all of this fear fell out of my face like projectile vomit, like hot acid.
+Well, all of this fear flew out of my face like projectile vomit, like acid.
 Those who ran the course were right to focus on our fears, but i was a long way from being able to do any serious work on its origins, costs, and consequences.
 Being terrified of death wasn’t news to me, but something else was.
 I birthed it like a premature foetus.

 I suppose that’s enough build up.
 Heh.

-So i grew up inside this terrible dichotomy; being one thing during the day, and something else entirely at night.
-And i knew it was wrong, because it felt terrifically bad.
+So i grew up inside this terrible dichotomy: being one thing during the day, and something else entirely at night.
+I knew it was wrong, because it felt terrifically bad.
 I don’t mean physically, although that part hurt a great deal – i mean it was like carrying a cannonball around in my belly.
 But these people that i loved, that were entrusted with my care and upbringing, told me it was good.
 So i learned to subjugate and compartmentalise my thoughts and feelings from a very young age, and the worst thing of all is that i learned i couldn’t trust myself.
 My thoughts and feelings and perceptions were different than what they were supposed to be, so i did what most abused children do – i internalised the blame.
 I was the problem.
 I was wrong.
 I was bad.

 My goal is to like myself.
 To enjoy my own company.
 To admire and respect my deportment.
 To please myself.